Contact us

 By positioning innovation within Malta’s strategic agenda, founders can ensure their entrepreneurial impact aligns with the nation’s long-term development goals.

-These examples are provided for orientation only and do not constitute eligibility criteria.
+These examples are indicative and do not constitute eligibility criteria or guarantees.

 • Stable EU jurisdiction and pro-business climate.